New Traffic Pattern IN EFFECT| Click for Details

 • Widening the ramp from Route 37 West to I-295 North to improve sight lines and reduce crashes

-The project will replace and rehabilitate six bridges carrying Route 37 over local roads, arterials, and rail lines, as well as right-sizing the highway corridor to ensure it meets Rhode Island’s transportation needs today, as Route 37 was overbuilt as part of a proposed highway expansion project that was never constructed.
+The third contract will replace and rehabilitate 6 bridges carrying Route 37 over local roads, arterials, and rail lines, removing two obsolete bridges, as well as right-sizing the highway corridor to ensure it meets Rhode Island's transportation needs today, as Route 37 was overbuilt as part of a proposed highway expansion project that was never constructed.
+Additionally, a new at-grade interchange at Route 37 and U.S. Route 1 (Post Road) will eliminate the overbuilt loop ramps and restore wetlands in the area.
+Pedestrian crossings on U.S. Route 1 (Post Road) and Route 2 (New London Avenue) will be enhanced as well as coordinating traffic signals along both corridors.

 Learn More